Am I allergic to my

 - setting up dog-free zones (certain rooms, such as a bedroom, where the dog is not allowed)

-- bathing the dog weekly (done by a non-allergic person)
+- bathing the dog weekly using a pet-friendly shampoo (done by a non-allergic person)

 - removing carpeting, upholstered furniture, horizontal blinds, curtains, and any other items that may attract dander

-- using high-efficiency particulate air (HEPA) air purifiers to reduce airborne allergens in the home
+- using high-efficiency particulate air (HEPA) purifiers to reduce airborne allergens in the home

-- keeping the dog outside (only in certain climates and under humane conditions)
+- keeping the dog outside (only in certain climates in a well-contained area and under humane conditions)

 Many of the lifestyle changes and allergy medications listed above can help you to reduce uncomfortable symptoms if you love dogs and don’t want to give up being around them.